Ilan Chester: Biography

 At the age of 19, in 1971 he first met Hare Krishna devotees and two years later he was initiated and given the spiritual name Havi Das by his spiritual master A.C.
 Bhaktivedanta Swami Prabhupada.
 Chester has stated on record that 'Krishna consciousness is and has always been my true source of inspiration.
 It is the love found in the hearts of the devotees for Krishna that has motivated me to write songs.'
 He and his family continue to be active practitioners of the Vaishnava Bhakti tradition.

 His music has grown to include elements of Classical Music, Jazz, Afro-Caribbean, and Venezuelan Folk music.
 A former member of rock and pop bands like "Trams", "Way" and "Melao", Ilan has also recorded four productions for the English speaking market.
 Chester became famous as an exceptional artist in Venezuela and all over Latin America since launching his solo career in 1983 filling up massive auditoriums and theaters.

-After a series of memorable albums, including " Amistad", " Solo faltas tu", "ASI", "Songs Books of Venezuelan Love", Vols.
-1, 2 & 3, he attracted even more international attention with the platinum-selling album "Navideno Heart" and a 6 CD collection where he has sold more than 500.000 units in just few weeks only in Venezuela.

-Ilan Chester is recognized everywhere by artist and critics alike as one of the most talented composer and singer in Spanish language.
-Many of his songs became international hits by Latin stars like Mark Anthony, Cheo Feliciano and Chayenne and he has followers all around the globe.
+After a series of memorable albums, including "Amistad", "Solo faltas tu", "ASI", "Songs Books of Venezuelan Love", Vols.
+1, 2 and 3, he attracted even more international attention with the platinum-selling album "Corazón Navideño" and a 6 CD collection where he has sold more than 500,000 units in a few weeks in Venezuela alone.
+Ilan Chester is recognized everywhere by artists and critics alike as one of the most talented composers and singers in the Spanish language.
+Many of his songs became international hits by Latin stars like Mark Anthony, Cheo Feliciano and Chayanne and he has followers all around the globe.